bell07/bashscripts-kernel_cfg/README.md

-**Hardware class support** | **useful if you have such hardware** 30_hwsupport_bluetooth.config | Support the bluetooth stack 30_hwsupport_uefi_boot.config | UEFI boot and framebuffer 30_hwsupport_wifi.config | WIFI stack (Driver needs to be enabled in addition) **Hardware support** | **useful if you have such hardware** 30_hardware_intel.config | Support for Intel specific drivers like MEI or LPSS 40_hardware_joystick.config | Common Joypads and Joysticks (USB) 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_nvme_ssd.config | Support for NVMe SSD
+**Hardware class support** | **useful if you have such hardware** 30_hwsupport_bluetooth.config | Support the bluetooth stack 30_hwsupport_uefi_boot.config | UEFI boot and framebuffer 30_hwsupport_usb3_typec.config | USB3 TYPE-C port features 30_hwsupport_wifi.config | WIFI stack (Driver needs to be enabled in addition)

+**Hardware support** | **useful if you have such hardware** 40_hardware_intel.config | Support for Intel specific drivers like MEI or LPSS 40_hardware_intel_ipu3.config | Support for Intel IPU3 image processing unit 40_hardware_joystick.config | Common Joypads and Joysticks (USB) 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_nvme_ssd.config | Support for NVMe SSD